davidsbatista/davidsbatista.net/_posts/2018-08-15-NLP_Metrics.md

 ## __Precision-Recall Curve__

-As shown before when one has imbalanced classes, precision and recall are better metrics than accuracy, in the same way, for imbalanced datasets a Precision-Recall curve is more suitable than a ROC curve.
+As shown before when one has imbalanced classes, precision and recall are better metrics than accuracy, in the same way, for imbalanced classes a Precision-Recall curve is more suitable than a ROC curve.

 A Precision-Recall curve is a plot of the __Precision__ (y-axis) and the __Recall__ (x-axis) for different thresholds, much like the ROC curve.
 Note that in computing precision and recall there is never a use of the true negatives, these measures only consider correct predictions